zhaobiao666/Translations/Hyperledger/zh-cn/fabric-1.4.2/docs/source/kafka_raft_migration.md

-# Migrating from Kafka to Raft
+# 从 Kafka 迁移到 Raft

 **Note: this document presumes a high degree of expertise with channel configuration update transactions.
 As the process for migration involves